-Vertigo cases are divided into two categories based on the underlying cause of the condition.
-The less common causes are related to the central nervous system, and this is referred to as central vertigo.
+Vertigo cases have two categories based on the underlying cause of the condition.
+The less common causes are due to the problems in the central nervous system. known as central vertigo.
 However, what we want to take a closer look at today is the far more common category of vestibular problems that cause vertigo.
-These are referred to peripheral vertigo.
+This is peripheral vertigo.
 Let’s consider 6 conditions that cause peripheral vertigo and a natural therapy that is bringing hope to many long-time vertigo sufferers.

 #1 Benign Paroxysmal Positional Vertigo (BPPV)

 Since that’s quite a mouthful, most people just say positional vertigo.
-This condition is often attributed to crystals contained in the inner ear’s three canals, all of which are loop-shaped.
-If one of these crystals gets dislodged from its appropriate canal, even slight movements of the head can result in the onset of vertigo.
-Positional vertigo can result from numerous conditions, but it is often associated with head or neck trauma.
+This condition is due to crystals in the inner ear’s three canals.
+If one of these crystals moves away from its appropriate canal, even slight movements of the head can result in the onset of vertigo.
+Positional vertigo can result from numerous conditions, but it often has some relation to head or neck trauma.

 #2 Side Effects from Medication

 This is a surprisingly common cause of vertigo.
-It is often associated as a side effect with particular types of medication including but not limited to:
+Vertigo can be a side effect of particular types of medication including but not limited to:

 - Blood pressure medication